 This article is about the core criss cross exercise, also known as bicycle crunches, that is also used in pilates.
-For this exercise you lie on your back, push your lower back against the ground, and move your shoulders alternately to the knee of the other side while also “cycling” with your legs.

 How to do a criss cross exercise

 It is worth noting that a yoga mat or something similar can make the criss cross exercise a lot more comfortable.

 That aside, take the following steps to do a criss cross:

 - Lie down on your back with your hips and knees at 90-degree angles.
 Hold your hands against the side of your head or against your chest.